Onboard the Cutty Sark in Greenwich – Tales from the Sea

 Onboard the Cutty Sark ship

-The Cutty Sark, once the fastest clipper ship ever built, travelled great trade routes and crossed wild seas and oceans.
+The Cutty Sark, once the fastest clipper ship ever built, traversed trade routes and wild seas.
+Now in retirement, she’s lived a good life, but a challenging one.

-Even if my glittering future as a skipper is about as realistic as climbing Mount Everest, that didn’t stop me from wanting to learn more about this incredible feat of engineering.
+So with my glittering future as a skipper in tatters, I took myself off to the area below deck to learn more about this incredible feat of engineering.

 Visit the Cutty Sark, the famous clipper ship in Greenwich, London